Marit ayin

-Mar'it-ayin (Mish.: מַרְאִית הָעַיִן; Modern מַרְאִית-עַיִן 'appearance to the eye'; Ashkenazic transliteration: maris ayin), is a concept in halakha (Jewish law) which states that certain actions which might seem to observers to be in violation of Jewish law, but in reality are fully permissible, are themselves not allowed due to rabbinic enactments that were put in place to prevent onlookers from arriving at a false conclusion.
-For example, according to the Torah law, the blood of an animal is forbidden to eat, but the blood of a fish is permissible.
-However, according to the principle of marit ayin, it is forbidden to eat the blood of fish as an onlooker may believe the blood being eaten is from an animal, and may thus believe that animal blood is allowed to be eaten.
+Mar'it-ayin (Mish.: מַרְאִית הָעַיִן; Modern מַרְאִית-עַיִן 'appearance to the eye'; Ashkenazic transliteration: maris ayin), is a concept in halakha (Jewish law) which prohibits certain actions which might seem to observers to be in violation of Jewish law, even if they are in fact permissible, in order to prevent onlookers from drawing false conclusions.
+For example, according to the Torah law, the blood of an animal is forbidden to eat, but the blood of fish is permissible.
+However, according to the principle of marit ayin, it is forbidden to eat the blood of fish, as an onlooker might believe the blood is from an animal, and mistakenly conclude that eating animal blood is allowed.

+According to Ovadia Yosef, former chief Sephardic rabbi of Israel, marit ayin applies only when the onlooker might mistakenly interpret the action as violating a law given in the Torah.

 In private

 There is a disagreement in the Talmud as to whether the concept of marit ayin applies in private.
 Beit Shamai believes that marit ayin applies even in private, whereas Beit Hillel believes that marit ayin does not apply in private.